-Unit trusts (or mutual funds) are a medium to long-term investment tool.
-They give investors the opportunity to diversify even a small investment in securities, bonds, currencies and commodities in markets around the world.
+Unit trusts (or mutual funds) give investors the opportunity to diversify even a small investment in securities, bonds, currencies and commodities in markets around the world.
 This is achieved by combining the resources of many investors into one large fund which can be spread over a number of different investments and over a wide geographical area.
 This range of investments is called a portfolio.

 Unit trusts have a number of benefits: